{{ root_page.title }}

 If you think you should be registered as blind or partially sighted ask your GP to refer you to a specialist.
 This may mean you can get extra help such as financial benefits and specialist equipment.

-Contact The Early Intervention Team for advice and information about special equipment that may be available.
-Call the The Early Intervention Team on 01429 523390 or email [email protected]
+Contact The Integrated Single Point of Access Team for advice and information about special equipment that may be available.
+Call The Integrated Single Point of Access Team on 01429 803100 or email [email protected].